 Amsterdam locals are very friendly and quite progressive.
 The neighborhoods are very compact and can be easily accessed on foot – making Amsterdam one of the most pedestrian-friendly cities in the world.

 US citizens do not need a visa to enter the Netherlands and can visit visa-free for up to 90-days.
-The majority of the people who wish to visit Netherlands must obtain a Schengen visa or a short stay visa.
+The majority of the people who wish to visit the Netherlands must obtain a Schengen visa or a short stay visa.
 However, EU and Swiss nationals are exempt from the visa requirement.
-For a detailed information on the visa visit Schengen Visa Info.
+For detailed information on the visa visit Schengen Visa Info.

 Best Time to Visit Amsterdam

-Amsterdam, just like rest of Northern Europe, remains wet and cold for 7 – 8 months of the year.
+Amsterdam, just like the rest of Northern Europe, remains wet and cold for 7 – 8 months of the year.

 The best time to visit Amsterdam is in the Spring.
-Tulip season, which extends from middle of March to the early part of May, provides a chance to experience an interesting part of Dutch culture.
+Tulip season, which extends from the middle of March to the early part of May, provides a chance to experience an interesting part of Dutch culture.